TLeonardUK/libjobs/README.md

 # Building
 The project uses cmake for building the library and examples.
 It's also been setup with a CMakeSettings.json file so it can be opened as a folder project in visual studio.

 Building is identical to most cmake projects, check a cmake tutorial if you are unsure.
-The only caveat is that we cross-compile various platform builds, to make cmake build these you need to use the appropriate toolchain file (which are stored in cmake/Toolchain).
+The only caveat is that we cross-compile various platform builds.
+To make cmake build these you need to use the appropriate toolchain file (which are stored in cmake/Toolchain).
 You can pass these as parameters when configuring the project with cmake. eg.

 -DCMAKE_TOOLCHAIN_FILE=cmake/Toolchain/PS4.cmake